-I read The Invisible Life of Addie LaRue back in summer, but if I were to reread it, I’d choose autumn instead.
+I read The Invisible Life of Addie LaRue in summer, but if I were to reread it, I’d choose autumn instead.
 Not only is it a book about magic (and the devil is a main character), but it’s also full of cozy bookshop vibes.

 The Ocean at the End of the Lane by Neil Gaiman

-I listened to The Ocean at the End of the Lane as an audiobook on Libby earlier this year.
+I listened to The Ocean at the End of the Lane as an audiobook on Libby last fall and loved it.
 Each time I think back to it, I imagine autumn days in rural Sussex in England, which is where I grew up and the book is also set.